Introduction

 Customer lifetime value (CLTV)

 Your CLTV is the total value a customer brings to your company.
-Here, you must consider more than just the initial amount a customer spends but also the value they bring to the whole relationship.
+Here, you must consider more than just the initial amount a customer spends but also the value they bring to the relationship.

 Customer satisfaction